anim8js/anim8js/docs/Concepts.md

 #### Options

 Modifiers to change how an animation plays:

 - delay: The amount of time the animation is delayed before playing (default 0ms)
 - duration: How long to play the animation for (default 1s)
 - repeat: How many times to play the animation (default 1)
 - sleep: How long to wait between repeating plays (default 0ms)
 - scaling: Multiply the values of the animation by this value (default 1.0)
-- easing: A function which determines the "velocity" of an animation (default ease)
+- easing: An [easing](#easing) to use for the animation (default ease)
 - offset: An amount of time to fast-forward into the animation when playing it (default 0ms)

 #### Animator